sarveshveer12345-maker/marketing-finance-performance-analysis/README.md

 If these recommendations are implemented, the business can:

-- Improve marketing efficiency by reallocating budget toward high-performing and cost-efficient channels.
+- Improve marketing efficiency by reallocating budget toward channels that demonstrate both strong revenue contribution and cost efficiency.
 - Increase profitability by optimizing discount strategies and reducing unnecessary cost leakage.
 - Drive higher revenue from existing campaigns through better targeting and retargeting strategies.
 - Reduce dependency on a limited number of high-performing campaigns and diversify revenue sources.